EnMod/noel-quiles-www/README.md

 # Modified Musings
 ## On webdev, gamedev, life, and writing.

-This is my static blog, v1.2!
+This is my static blog!

 It was developed with the [Spike](https://spike.cf) build tool, and all of its standard tooling.
 The design was laid out/conceptualized with help from the [Bulma](https://bulma.io) framework and inspiration from [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com).